 9.3.3.1 Mowing of the pitch on any day shall be completed not later than 30 minutes before the time scheduled or rescheduled for play to begin on that day, before any sweeping prior to rolling.
 If necessary, debris may be removed from the pitch before mowing, by hand, without sweeping.
 See clause 9.2.3.
 9.3.3.2 Mowing of the outfield on any day shall be completed not later than 15 minutes before the time scheduled or rescheduled for play to begin on that day.
-9.4 Watering the pitch 9.3.3.2 - All mowing (the pitch) must be carried out under the supervision of the reserve umpire before 30 minutes of the scheduled/re-scheduled start of play on any day.
-The pitch shall not be watered during the match.
-9.5 Re-marking creases Creases shall be re-marked whenever either umpire considers it necessary.
-9.6 Maintenance of footholes Playing Condition (P/C) 9.6 The umpires shall ensure that the holes made by the bowlers and batsmen are cleaned out and dried whenever necessary to facilitate play.
+9.3.3.2 - All mowing (the pitch) must be carried out under the supervision of the reserve umpire before 30 minutes of the scheduled/re-scheduled start of play on any day.
+9.4 Watering the pitch The pite ch shall not be watered during the match.
+9.5 Re-marking creases Crease s shall be re-marked whenever either umpire considers it necessary.
+9.6 Maintenance of footholes Playing Condition (P/C) 9.6 pires shall ensure that the holes made by the bowlers and batsmen are cleaned I dried whenever necessary to facilitate play.
 Routine maintenance and rolling supervision can be delegated by the on-field umpires to the 4th Umpire if they so wish.
-However, this does not alter the fact that the on field umpires will still be responsible to ensure that the preparation and maintenance of the pitch is dealt with strictly according to the Law.
-Whenever drying of the pitch is necessary following rain, the on-field umpires should oversee this to ensure that everything possible The umpires shall allow, if necessary, the returfing of footholes made by the bowlers in their delivery strides, or the use of quick-setting fillings for the same purpose.
-In addition, the umpires shall see that wherever possible and whenever it is considered necessary, action is taken during all intervals in play to do whatever is practicable to improve the bowler's footholes.
-As soon as possible after the conclusion of each day's play, bowler's footholes will be repaired. is being done to facilitate play as soon as possible 9.7 Securing of footholds and maintenance of pitch During play, umpires shall allow the players to secure their footholds by the use of sawdust provided that no damage to the pitch is caused and that clause 41 (Unfair play) is not contravened.
-9.8 Watering the outfield The watering of the outfield will be permitted during the match subject to the following: 9.8 - Note umpires before the start of the match must approve 'watering plan' and advise Captains and Match Referee accordingly.
+However, this does not alter the fact that the on field pires shall allow, if necessary, the returfing of footholes made by the bowlers in livery strides, or the use of quick-setting fillings for the same purpose. umpires will still be responsible to ensure that the preparation and maintenance of the pitch is dealt with strictly according to the Law.
+Whenever drying of the pitch is necessary following rain, the on-field umpires should oversee this to ensure that everything possible necess improve tion, the umpires shall see that wherever possible and whenever it is considered ary, action is taken during all intervals in play to do whatever is practicable to e the bowler's footholes.
+As soon as possible after the conclusion of each day's owler's footholes will be repaired. is being done to facilitate play as soon as possible 9.7 Securing of footholds and maintenance of pitch play, umpires shall allow the players to secure their footholds by the use of sawdust d that no damage to the pitch is caused and that clause 41 (Unfair play) is not ened.
+9.8 Watering the outfield The wa tering of the outfield will be permitted during the match subject to the following: 9.8 - Note umpires before the start of the match must approve 'watering plan' and advise Captains and Match Referee accordingly.
 9.8.1 Such watering shall only be possible if the "watering plan" is requested by the Ground Authority and approved by the umpires before the match has started.
 Once the match has started, any such request will not be considered.
-Captains and Mator Notoroc accordingly.
 9.8.2 The consent of the captains is not required, but the umpires shall advise both captains and the ICC Match Referee before the start of the match on what has been agreed.
-9.8.3 The watering shall occur as soon as possible after the conclusion of the day's play.
+9.8.3 The watering shall occur as soon as possible after the conclusion of the day's play. · · · · · · · · · · · · · · · · · · ·